TheInternshipProject/rusty-ropes/README.md

-# rusty-ropes
+# Rusty Ropes
-Muffet fight inspired game
+### Is a month long school internship project of making a Undertale muffet fight inspired game.
+By [me](https://github.com/HyperGamesDev), and my musician friend that also made a lot of the concepts.